-- Maintain a stock of personal protective equipment (PPE) for staff. - Offer high-quality masks/respirators to all residents and staff, and provide other PPE for staff and residents based on risk (see below for more information on PPE). - Enhanced strategy: Require universal indoor masking, regardless of vaccination status.
+- Maintain a stock of personal protective equipment (PPE) for staff. - Offer high-quality well-fitting masks to all residents and visitors and provide PPE for staff based on risk (see below for more information on PPE). - Enhanced strategy: Require universal indoor masking.

-Indications for PPE/Masks and Respirators
+Indications for Masks and PPE/Respirators

-- Residents or staff may choose to wear well-fitted masks or respirators, based on their personal preference, when in the common areas of the facility, especially if attending a large gathering and to and from the dining room or activities. - Residents who have been exposed to someone with SARS-CoV-2 infection, should wear a well-fitted mask for 10 days after their exposure, when around others. - Residents who have COVID-19 or are suspected of having COVID-19, should wear a well-fitted mask or respirator for 10 days, whenever they are around others. - Staff who will have close contact with residents who are in isolation precautions, including during transport, should wear a NIOSH-approved respirator, eye protection (goggles/face shield), gowns/coveralls, and gloves.
+- Residents, visitors, or staff may choose to wear a well-fitted mask at any time, based on their personal preference, when in the common areas of the facility, especially if attending a large gathering and to and from the dining room or activities. - Residents and staff who have been exposed to someone with SARS-CoV-2 infection should wear a well-fitted mask for 10 days after their exposure when around others. - Residents who have COVID-19 or are suspected of having COVID-19 should wear a well-fitted mask for 10 days whenever they are around others. - Staff who will have close contact with residents who are in isolation precautions, including during transport, should wear a NIOSH-approved respirator, eye protection (goggles/face shield), gowns/coveralls, and gloves.

-If not already in place, employers should establish a respiratory protection program, to ensure that staff members are fit-tested, medically cleared, and trained for any respiratory protection they will need within the scope of their responsibilities.
+If not already in place, employers should establish a respiratory protection program to ensure that staff members are fit-tested, medically cleared, and trained for any respiratory protection they will need within the scope of their responsibilities.
 For more details, see the OSHA Respiratory Protection Standard.